Elizabeth Copeland Rare Sterling Silver & Enamel Covered Jewelry Box, Boston, c. 1910-20

 Today, her work appears on the market only rarely and is highly sought after by museums and collectors.
 Many major museums have her work in their collections - including the Museum of Fine Arts, Boston, the Metropolitan Museum of Art in New York (promised gift) and the Art Institute of Chicago.

-In our research, we came across the following engaging account of her story and workshop by Hazel Adler in the Century Illustrated Monthly Magazine
+In our research, we came across the following engaging account of her story and workshop by Hazel Adler in the Century Illustrated Monthly Magazine of 1916:

 In Boston our first objective point was the workshop of Elizabeth Copeland, enameler.
 Entering the dim room on the second floor back of an old building, we came upon a tall woman, garbed in an all-inclusive apron, moving with business like precision between two long tables laden with an assortment of tools and broken bits of colored glass and wires.